 Moved by Rice; seconded by Sword.
+Motion passed, with abstention by Miyasaka.
 Regarding main Hawaiian Islands bottomfish management, the Council directed staff to work with PIFSC to provide a better explanation through meetings and workshops on the inner workings of the model used to produce the current stock assessment and to ensure that the Advisory Panel bottomfish fishermen are included in the upcoming bottomfish data workshops.